What is an extended warranty?

 What are the cons of an extended warranty?

 Most extended warranty companies cover repairs only for home systems and appliances that break down due to normal wear and tear.
-Extended warranty contracts often come with strict limitations and exclusions, which can sometimes make securing the coverage you might expect challenging.
+Extended warranty contracts often come with strict limitations and exclusions, which can sometimes make it challenging to secure coverage.
 You may also live outside the repair technician’s service area, making getting a repair difficult.

 Are extended warranties worth it for older appliances?